 - Pumpkin Pie Muffins—It is the season of all things pumpkin flavored—little hands are great at “mixing” spices or pouring in pre-measured flour and other ingredients into the bowl.

 - Ginger and Turmeric Soup—With pumpkin, garlic, coconut milk, and turmeric, this soup is packed with flavor and nutrition!
-Be careful whenever cooking hot liquids with children, but let them top their own bowl of cooled off soup to help encourage them to try it.
+Be careful when cooking hot liquids with children, but let them top their own bowl of cooled soup to help encourage them to try it.